khawladaouay/simple_shell/README.md

 ## Compilation
 All files will be compiled with the following: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c main.h -o shell
 ## List of commands available
-/bin/ls - lists all files in current working directory /bin/ls -l - lists all files in current working directory in long format
+/bin/ls - lists all files in current working directory  <br />
+/bin/ls -l - lists all files in current working directory in long format

 ## Authors